AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **GLM**

 GLM stands for OpenGL Mathematics and is a header-only library, which means that we only have to include the proper header files and we're done; no linking and compiling necessary.
+GLM can be found